coenjacobs/migrator/README.md

 ## Loggers

 Loggers take care of registering the migrations that have been run already.
 This is to ensure that no migrations are being run more than once.
 By default, there is a database based Logger available, in the `CoenJacobs\Migrator\Loggers\DatabaseLogger` class.
 This class actually uses the aforementioned `$wpdb` based Worker, in order to log the migration data into a specific database table.
+This database table is being created, using the table name you've provided as the first contructor argument.

 You can provide your own implementation of the Logger class, as long as they implement the `CoenJacobs\Migrator\Contracts\Logger` interface.

 ## Migration structure